-Philip J. Lazarus, Ph.D. is an Associate Professor and Director of the School Psychology Training Program at Florida International University.
+Philip J. Lazarus, Ph.D. is an Associate Professor at Florida International University.
 He is a Past-President of the National Association of School Psychologists.
-Dr. Lazarus has served as the Director of the program for more than 40 years and his primary responsibility is to train school psychologists to work in the schools.
+Dr. Lazarus has served as the Director of the program for more than 40 years (from fall 1978 to spring 2021) and his primary responsibility is to train school psychologists to work in the schools.
 He is a graduate of Tulane University, the University of Miami, and the University of Florida.

-Dr. Lazarus did a doctoral internship in school psychology in Alachua County, Florida and another doctoral internship in counseling psychology at the University of Florida Student Counseling Center.
-He also worked at New Dawn Partial Hospitalization, Shands Hospital and the North Central Florida Community Mental Health Center.
-He has also worked as a teacher of children with intellectual disabilities in Broward County Public Schools, a practicing school psychologist in Palm Beach County Public Schools, and as a school psychologist for the Miccosukke Indian School.
+Dr. Lazarus did a doctoral internship in school psychology in Alachua County, Florida, and another doctoral internship in counseling psychology at the

+University of Florida Student Counseling Center.
+He also worked at New Dawn Partial Hospitalization, Shands Hospital, and the North Central Florida Community Mental Health Center.
+He has also worked as a teacher of children with intellectual disabilities in Broward County Public Schools, a practicing school psychologist in Palm Beach County Public Schools, and as a school psychologist for the Miccosukee Indian School.

 Dr. Lazarus is the co-editor of the texts, Psychoeducational Evaluation of Children and Adolescents with Low-Incidence Handicaps and Best Practices in School Crisis Prevention and Intervention.
-He recently co-wrote the text, Creating Safe and Supportive Schools and Fostering Students' Mental Health.
-He is the senior editor of the text, Fostering the Emotional Well-Being of our Youth: A School-Based Approach to be published in 2021 and co-author of Safe Schools Now: Leadership for Developing Secure, Supported and Emotionally Healthy Students to be published in 2021..
-He has written more than ten book chapters and over three-dozen scholarly articles.
+He recently co-wrote the text published in 2023 entitled, Leadership for Safe Schools: The Three Pillar Approach to Supporting Students' Mental Health.
+He co-wrote Creating Safe and Supportive Schools and Fostering Students' Mental Health.
+He is the senior editor of the text, Fostering the Emotional Well-Being of our Youth: A School-Based Approach.
+He has written more than a dozen book chapters and over three-dozen scholarly articles.
 Dr. Lazarus has given more than 200 presentations both nationally and internationally.

-Dr. Lazarus has served the profession of psychology as the President of the Florida Association of School Psychologists, founder and Vice President of FASP Children's Services Fund, Inc., Chairperson of the Florida Council of Trainers and Supervisors, founder and Chairperson of the Florida Board of Examiners in School Psychology.
+Dr. Lazarus has served the profession of psychology as the President of the Florida Association of School Psychologists, founder, and Vice President of FASP Children's Services Fund, Inc., Chairperson of the Florida Council of Trainers and Supervisors, founder and Chairperson of the Florida Board of Examiners in School Psychology.
 He is the founder and current co-chair of the Florida Emergency Assistance Team of FASP and has responded to Hurricanes Andrew, Charley, Frances, and Ivan.
-He is also a founder of Camp Kadima, a camp for physically and mentally challenged youth that now serves more than 100 youngsters.
+He is also a founder of Camp Giborim, a camp for physically and mentally challenged youth that now serves more than 150 youngsters.